stanislav-kelemen/currency-converter/README.md

 2. http-server ./ -c-1 (last option to turn off cashing)
 3. sass ./src/css/style.sass  ./src/css/style.css (prepend it with --watch to update automatically)

+Last piece of functionality has been unfinished yet.